 At finite magnetic field, the reversal of the Chern state can also be driven electrically, as first indicated in Fig.~\ref{fig:2}c.
-The purple and yellow curves in Fig.~\ref{fig:4}e show a measurement of $\rho_{xy}$ as $D$ is swept back and forth across the region of the generalized AHC state, sitting at $\bperp=-0.05$~T and $\bpar=0.35$~T. The hysteresis loop is now actuated by gate voltages, with quantization to $\pm h/e^2$ depending on the sweeping direction of $D$.
+The purple and yellow curves in Fig.~\ref{fig:4}e show a measurement of $\rho_{xy}$ as $D$ is swept back and forth across the region of the TEC state, sitting at $\bperp=-0.05$~T and $\bpar=0.35$~T. The hysteresis loop is now actuated by gate voltages, with quantization to $\pm h/e^2$ depending on the sweeping direction of $D$.
 Extended Data Fig.~\ref{efig:ED_switching} shows that this electrical switching is highly robust and repeatable, arising from the apparent lower energy of \mfour compared to \pfour at smaller values of $D$.
 Whereas switching of orbital magnetism with doping has been previously observed and is by now reasonably well understood~\cite{zhu2020voltage,polshyn2020electrical,grover2022chern}, the $D$-induced switching mechanism observed here is new.
 It implies an extreme sensitivity of the correlated electronic ground state to minute changes in the interlayer potential, and likely corresponds to distinct underlying physics.